-The total expenditures for the three and six months ended March 31, 2021 increased compared to the same period in 2020.
-Notably, there are significant changes in administrative expenses, exploration costs, consulting fees, listing and filing fees and professional fees resulting from an increase in corporate activity, as the Company was able to raise capital, acquire a project, and conduct exploration work.
+The total expenditures for the three and nine months ended June 30, 2021 increased compared to the same period in 2020.
+Notably, there are significant changes in administrative expenses, exploration costs, consulting fees, listing and filing fees and professional fees resulting from an increase in corporate activity, as the Company was able to raise capital, acquire a project, and conduct exploration work (namely the drill program on the Silver Strike project).
 Other changes to specific expense categories are as follows: